owaits/ScreenMonkey.Help/reference/clipSettings/transition.md

 If you want a cross dissolve effect where one clip fades out and a second clip simultaneously fades in then apply the ‘Fade’ transition to *both* clips.

+When a clip is cleared from a layer it will by default use the clip transition if one is set.
+This behaviour can be changed in Screen Monkey [general settings](../Settings/General.md).

 ## Playback Settings
 First choose an effect from the list on the left and then enter a transition time which is the time taken for the transition to complete.
 To change the time take one of the following actions.